jennybc/happy-git-with-r/40_prompt-clone.Rmd

   * an R package you care about
   * a data analytic project you find interesting
-    - Example: The Github repo that underpins [Polygraphing's blog post](http://polygraph.cool/films/) analyzing 2,000 screenplays is here: <https://github.com/brandles/scripts>
+    - Example: The GitHub repo that underpins [Polygraphing's blog post](http://polygraph.cool/films/) analyzing 2,000 screenplays is here: <https://github.com/brandles/scripts>

 Create a new RStudio Project from this GitHub repo.
 Refresh your memory of how to do that by re-visiting our "GitHub first" workflow in chapter \@ref(new-github-first).